What is Engagement Monitoring for Student Wellbeing?

 Staff adhere to the University's information management practices during this process.

 We recognise that sometimes during your studies at Bath you may not need to regularly use the above engagement methods.
 If this is the case then let your department know if they contact you about low engagement.

 We will only be using the above data to monitor if your engagement is lower than expected and to follow up with you to check everything is ok.

 Does this affect academic progress?

 No, this process does not affect academic progression or decisions in any way.
-The process is intended to highlight potential wellbeing red flags and to provide additional opportunities for students to disclose any issues to staff and access subsequent advice and support.
+This process is intended to highlight potential wellbeing difficulties that might be affecting your studies and to provide additional opportunities for students to disclose any issues to staff and access subsequent advice and support.

 As a consequence of the process, you may be provided with advice and guidance from your department about additional academic support or options, as well as other sources of support.
 If required, you may also be contacted by a team within Student Support.